 - Are There Any Other Ideas for Making Your Funeral Zero Waste?

-10 Ideas to Make Your Funeral Zero Waste
+What Is A Green Burial?
+Here Are 10 Ideas to Make Your Funeral Zero Waste

 With embalming, burials and cremations having a negative impact on our environment, zero waste funerals are the next step in reducing our carbon footprint.